camilosegura/adidas-checkout/README.md

 This callenge was developed using **React**, **React Redux**, **Redux Sagas**, **Styled Components** and **NextJS** for SSR.

-A Node JS middleware was build to emulate the Adidas API
+A Node JS middleware was built to emulate the Adidas API